Urine Flow Test

 For this test, you will urinate into a special funnel that is connected to a measuring

-instrument.
-The instrument calculates the amount of urine, rate of flow in seconds,
+device.
+The device calculates the amount of urine, rate of flow in seconds, and the

-and the length of time until all urine has been passed.
+length of time until all urine has been passed.
 This information helps evaluate

+how

-how well the lower urinary tract is working.
-It also helps figure out if there is
+well the lower urinary tract is working.
+It also helps figure out if there is a blockage

-During normal urination, the initial urine stream starts slowly, but speeds up
+During normal urination, the initial urine stream starts slowly.
+But it speeds up

-until

-the bladder is nearly empty.
+until the bladder is nearly empty.
 The urine flow then slows again until the bladder

-is

-empty.
+is empty.
 In people with a urinary tract blockage, this pattern of flow is changed,

-and

-increases and decreases more gradually.
+and increases and decreases more slowly.
 The urine flow test graphs this information,

 taking into account your gender and age.